exams required to studymin uk

 Result Timelines

-• Pro Tip: Plan tests 3-4 months before application deadlines to allow retakes.
+• Pro Tip: Plan to take your tests 3 to 4 months before your UCAS application deadlines to comfortably allow time for any necessary retakes.

 Exam Frequency Cost Results Reschedule Fee